kumarpandule/Mplussoft-UI-App/README.md

 # Mplussoft-UI-App
- This is a UI appication developed by Kumar Pandule for Test perpose.
+ This is a UI application developed by Kumar Pandule for Test purposes.